What Is a CMA? The Facts About Certified Management Accounting

 Comment below!
 I’m here to help coach people like you through this exciting (and challenging) process.
 I can answer your questions and set you on a course for success!

 Hi, I’m Nathan Liao (aka the CMA Coach)!
-In the past 7 years, over 35,000 CMA candidates came knocking at my door seeking guidance.
-And just like them, I’m here to show you how you can pass the CMA exam on your first attempt without wasting money or time.
-Click here to learn more about me and the awesome team behind CMA Exam Academy.
+For the last 10 years, over 82,000 accounting and finance pros came knocking at my door seeking guidance and help.
+If you’re also aiming to conquer the CMA exam on your very first try—without wasting away time or money—you’ve found your ultimate guide.
+Dive in deeper to discover more about me and the dedicated team that powers CMA Exam Academy.
+Click here and let’s embark on this journey together!